happypandax/happypandax/README.md

 3. Navigate to root folder and run main.py

 # Notes
-Aside from making a usable program, I seriously need to fix the imports of modules in the code.
+Aside from making an usable program, I seriously need to fix the imports of modules in the code.

 # What to expect
 Well, not much yet...
 The gridview took alot of time to get right.